chunkyguy/chunkyguy.github.io/_posts/2020-01-02-callback-with-nsinvocation.md

 }
 ```

-With blocks the `PLNonEscapingCalc` has to nothing about its caller, as all the type information it needs is available right there in the signature.
+With blocks the `PLNonEscapingCalc` has to know nothing about its caller, as all the type information it needs is available right there in the signature.

 ### Callback with NSInvocation